MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ## Prerequisites

-- You have access to a resource group and storage account with `contributor` permissions.
+- You have access to a resource group and storage account with `reader` or higher permissions at a storage account level.

 ## Get command output using JMESPath query